 By remaining well-connected with their peers, mobile workers can leverage a wider knowledge base and resolve issues faster.
 Additionally, they feel more connected to coworkers, which boosts morale and job satisfaction.

 The customer, too, stands to benefit from fast-paced communication.
 For example, a cleaning service that uses a mobile workforce management platform can provide a specific appointment time, rather than a long “estimated service window.”
 This precise time gives the customer peace of mind and prevents frustration from waiting for a technician to arrive.

 A platform that offers real-time updates can provide clear visibility into the availability of workers.
 When a healthcare worker completes an appointment and marks it in the system, the platform can immediately flag other patients that require service near the location of the worker.
 This improves productivity, reduces travel time, and increases the number of patients who receive care in a given day.

 While technology solutions can help bridge the gap between mobile workers and those working in an office, many mobile workers are overburdened with multiple, disparate platforms.
 When a company uses a bundle of systems to cover important gaps, deskless workers are stuck navigating multiple interfaces and platforms to get the work done.
 Plus, when mobile workers are forced to use multiple systems due to the nature of their work—when in-office workers have an easier solution—it can exacerbate the divide between your deskless and operations teams.

 The best solution for deskless workers is an integrated mobile workforce management system that gives everyone access to the right information at the right time.

 The benefits of using an integrated mobile workforce platform include:

 - Elimination of data silos created from multiple systems, leading to more accurate business insights

 - A single source of truth for job notes, customer history, and more.

-User experience and design are not just about aesthetics anymore—they have a significant impact on the business itself.
+User experience and design are not just about aesthetics anymore—they have a significant impact on the productivity of your workforce.